-Millsaps alumnus and United Methodist Bishop Clay F. Lee Jr. ('51) is the featured speaker for the 2014 Rabbi Perry Nussbaum Lecture Series, which is dedicated to men and women who have stood against racial bigotry and religious prejudice.
-He will give a lecture on Friday, April 4 at 12:30 p.m. in Robert and Dee Leggett Special Events Center in the A. Boyd Campbell College Center.
-The lecture is free and open to the public.
+Millsaps alumnus and United Methodist Bishop Clay F. Lee Jr. ('51) was the featured speaker for the 2014 Rabbi Perry Nussbaum Lecture Series, which is dedicated to men and women who have stood against racial bigotry and religious prejudice.
+He gave a lecture on Friday, April 4 at 12:30 p.m. in Robert and Dee Leggett Special Events Center in the A. Boyd Campbell College Center.

 Lee was recently featured in a New York Times article focusing on a sermon he gave in Philadelphia, Mississippi in 1964 in which he invoked Herod describing the bigotry he saw.